Petahhh/to-book-club/staff-engineer/01-overview.md

   * less "sense of community"
   * more likely than the other two to be recognized for their impacts
 * in the span of a 30-40 year career, you'll get to try a bit of each so picking one isn't a commitment

+## Does title matter?

+Yes and here’s why.

+### Informal gauges of seniority

+* Term coined by Nelson Elhage
+* Measuring merit is hard

+> Gauges are believed to evaluate ideas objectively, their sheer informality becomes a broad vector of bias and often conflate confidence with confidence

+* The title means you may not need to work as hard as you do to repeatedly prove your technical competence, especially if you do not visually fit the bill

+### Being in the room

+* one of the advantages of being staff is that you are in the room when decisions are made in the early phases
+  * your input can be easily incorporated when you're in the room early
+  * otherwise your input, though valid and impactful, may get dismissed because it arrived too late to the party

+### Compensation

+* often times, but not always, the staff title will come with a pay bump
+* not all companies practice this but you can certainly navigate to the companies that pay staff better

+### Access to interesting work

+Being staff may mean access to interesting work, for example in the solver role.
+However this is not always the case.
+It is **more effective to be hired to work on more interesting things.** Often times the more interesting work doesn’t align with business outcomes and at this level you should not be taking these opportunities.
+Instead, these interesting projects that are valuable to the business may be more impactful for another engineer who will benefit from it more than you.
+And as a staff engineer you should be making those sacrifices or choices

+### Different rather than better

+Becoming staff may be a pitfall.
+It is not uncommon for people to become staff and do less of what excites them.
+It is recommended to fully understand the type of work that energizes you so you don’t end up in a role that doesn’t make you happy

+### Material but not magic

+The title doesn’t automatically give you the social capital to call the shots.
+You are much better off working on collaborating, listening and other skills to help influence decisions.
+Perhaps if you are on the edge of becoming staff, the title will be helpful and push you past that point.
+The one exception is that women and minorities tend to get challenged or questioned about their technical abilities more often and this title can help with that.